-When the ASMD for a basis function does not exceed a pre-specified threshold parameter $\delta$, then this basis function is considered to be approximately balanced \citep{imbens2015causal}.
-Common choices of $\delta$ are 0.1, 0.2 and 0.25 \citep[e.g.][]{Stuart2013,Xie2019}.
-Our simulation studies show that even when all basis functions are on average approximately balanced in the sense that the average ASMD is smaller than the threshold, say $\delta=0.1$, the average treatment effect estimation is still severely biased.
-This can be explained by that the ASMD is a univariate imbalance measure which cannot fully characterize multivariate imbalance.
-There are directions of imbalance that are missed by $\text{ASMD}_1,\cdots, \text{ASMD}_K$.
+where $\bar{\phi}_{j,k}=\sum_{i=1}^{n}I(T_i=j) \phi_k(X_{i})/n_j$ and $s_{j,k}^{2}=\sum_{i=1}^{n}I(T_i=j) (\phi_k(X_{i})-\bar{\phi}_{j,k})^2/(n_{j}-1)$ are the treatment-specific sample mean and sample variance for $\phi_k$, $j=0,1$.
+Here, $I(\cdot)$ is the indicator function, and $n_1$ and $n_0$ are the sample sizes of the treated and control groups, respectively.
+When the ASMD for a basis function does not exceed a pre-specified threshold parameter $\delta$, then this basis function is considered to be approximately balanced.
+Common choices of $\delta$ are 0.1, 0.2 and 0.25 \citep[e.g.][]{Stuart2013,imbens2015causal,Xie2019}.
+However, even when all basis functions are approximately balanced in the sense that the average of $\text{ASMD}_1,\cdots, \text{ASMD}_K$ is smaller than the threshold, say $\delta=0.2$, the difference in the outcomes as an unadjusted average treatment effect estimation can be still severely biased.
+This can be explained by that the ASMD is a univariate imbalance measure which does not fully characterize multivariate imbalance.